 • Early intervention and a holistic approach to health can improve outcomes for many people experiencing hair loss

-Understanding the Hair Growth Cycle
+Understanding the Hair Loss

 To grasp the complex nature of hair loss, it’s essential to understand the natural hair growth cycle.
 This process consists of three main phases: